SudTechnology/sud-mgp-android/README_en.md

 api 'tech.sud.mgp:SudASR:1.4.7.1218'
 ```
 ## Notes:
 1. The Multilingual Speech Recognition Extension Library can recognize multiple languages such as English, German, and Arabic.
 If you need this feature, you can choose to integrate this extension library.
-2. If you need to publish on Google Play, please contact Sud to obtain the static SDK (the so library is packed in the aar package).
-3. Please use SudMGPWrapper to integrate the SDK, see QuickStart.
+2. Please use SudMGPWrapper to integrate the SDK, see QuickStart.

 ## Integration Demo
 [QuickStart](https://github.com/SudTechnology/hello-sud-plus-android/blob/master/project/QuickStart/README.md)